DaJoker29/worldbuilding-project-omd/Aquanos Campaign/PCs/Zarok Wessloc.md

 - You can try to hide when you are lightly obscured from the creature from which you are hiding.
 - When you are hidden from a creature and miss it with a ranged weapon attack, making the attack doesn't reveal your position.
 - Dim light doesn't impose disadvantage on your Wisdom (Perception) checks relying on sight.

+## Official Inquiry
+You're experienced at gaining access to people and places to get the information you need.
+Through a combination of fast-talking, determination, and official-looking documentation, you can gain access to a place or an individual related to a crime you're investigating.
+Those who aren't involved in your investigation avoid impeding you or pass along your requests.
+Additionally, local law enforcement has firm opinions about you, viewing you as either a nuisance or one of their own.